shakib53626/laravel-repository-maker/README.md

 You can install the package via Composer.

-1. Add the repository to your `composer.json`:
+1. Add the repository to your `package install`:
    ```json
    composer require shakib53626/laravel-repository-maker:dev-master
    ```